Skip to content

 });

 The extend() method will not overwrite the existing properties.
-It will only add the new properties to the schema.
+It will only add the new properties to the schema if they do not already exist.

 merge()